Nephatiu/belcoin/README.md

 * The PoS interest halves every x64 multiply of PoS difficulty
 * Maximum PoW reward is 100 coins
 * Maximum PoS reward is 10 coins
-* No deterministic limit of the supply, currently ~ 1411259 coins mined
+* No deterministic limit of the supply

 Development process
 ===========================